CS2103AUG2016-T09-C1/main/docs/DeveloperGuide.md

 **MSS**

 1. User requests to undo his delete task action
-2. Inbx_0 readds the most recenty deleted task <br>
+2. Inbx_0 re-adds the most recenty deleted task <br>
 Use case ends.

 #### Use case: Clear the tasklist